MBilalQureshi/iq-quiz-game-js/TESTING.md

 ### Lighthouse Audit
 - I have used lighthouse devtool after deployment to fix major issues.
 Issues found by Lighthouse is mentioned below.
-    - Reduce background image sizes.
+    - Reduce background image size.

 Following are the results of Lighthouse audit of every page for mobile and desktop.
 Accessibility is 100 in every case.